 Multiple Sweep Mode: When the Record button is clicked in Multiple Sweep mode, LabScribe will acquire and save a predetermined number of sweeps.
-These sweeps will be grouped together, which helps in analyzing the data.
-The number of sweeps in a series can be set in the Number of

-Sweeps box on the Channel page of the Preferences Dialog.
+The number of sweeps in a series can be set in the Number of Sweeps box on the Channel page of the Preferences Dialog.
 The beginning of each recorded sweep is determined by the Start mode conditions.
 A Delay Between Sweeps can also be programmed in the Multiple Sweep mode.
 If zero is selected as the Delay Between Sweeps, the next sweep in the series is taken as soon as the software is ready.